newren/git-filter-repo/Documentation/examples-from-user-filed-issues.md

 $ git filter-repo --proceed
 ```

-Note that if you have multiple corrupt objects, you only need to run
+Note that if you have multiple corrupt objects, you need to create
-filter-repo once; that is, so long as you create all the replacements
-before you run filter-repo.
+replacements for all of them, and then run filter-repo.
+Leaving any
+corrupt object without a replacement is likely to cause the filter-repo run
+to fail.

 ### Handling repository corruption -- tree objects